bemer/lts-workshop/README.md

 We will walk you through the very basics of containers: from installing and configuring Docker in your machine, running containers locally, till finally deploying them in AWS.

-## 2) Please, run this lab in the exaclty order as follows:
+## 2) Please, run this lab in the exactly order as follows:

 [Setup Environment](https://github.com/bemer/lts-workshop/tree/master/01-SetupEnvironment)